sourcegraph/handbook/content/departments/legal/process/ContractReviewandSignatureAuthorityPolicy.md

 2. Signature: Financial Controller

-Back-Up Signers: Director of Legal and VP Finance/Operations
+Back-Up Signers: VP Legal and VP Finance/Operations

 Note: the above signature authority also applies to Evaluation or Proof of Concept (POC) Agreements.